 It’s hard to believe, but there used to be a time when kids were entertained by something other than YouTube, Netflix, and “Fortnite.”
-Back in the 80s and 90s, it was all about dolls, puzzles, board games, and all kinds of other retro toys that have since cemented a place in pop culture history.
-If you were young at this time, you were pretty much hypnotized by TV commercials advertising these toys.
-They were magnetic, and once you convinced your parents to buy them, you could play with them for hours and hours without getting bored.
+Back in the 80s and 90s, we loved watching TV commercials and were basically hypnotized by the ads.
+The advertised toys were magnetic, and once we convinced our parents to buy them, we could play with them for hours without getting bored.

 Those days are long gone, but how about a trip down memory lane?
 Here’s a quick history of some of the best toys from the 80s and 90s, from Rubik’s Cubes to Easy-Bake Ovens!

 POPULAR 1980s TOYS

 What Were the Most Popular Toys in the 80s?

 Hop in the DeLorean and travel back in time to the 1980s!
 This rad decade brought us a ton of popular retro toys like the Rubik’s Cube, the first Nintendo game console, and some very hungry hippos.